 Evening in the slough is always so magical and when conditions are favorable, we may witness the extraordinary light show produced by bioluminescent plankton.
 During the summer and early fall, bioluminescent algal blooms may light up the dark night water with every stoke of our paddle blade.
 Leaving from Moss Landing, we’ll have a leisurely paddle through Elkhorn Slough before full darkness is upon us.
-Our trip will begin with a quiet observation of 20-30 sea otters that reside in Moss Landing Harbor.
+Our trip will begin with a quiet observation of sea otters, harbor seals and sea birds that reside in Moss Landing Harbor.
 Beginners welcomed.
 Time Varies with Tides.

 Book a private tour or review our Local Tour Dates